-On May 22, 2023, October 24, 2022, and July 14, 2021, the Organization entered into three separate agreements with the American Association of Cancer Research (AACR) to provide grants to recipients for \$162,000, \$220,000, and \$220,000, respectively.
+On October 22, 2022, the Organization entered into an agreement with the American Association of Cancer Research (AACR) to provide grants to recipients for \$220,000.
 The AACR selects and awards the grant to the recipients on behalf of the Organization.
 The Organization will make payments to AACR over a two-year period to pay for the grants provided to the recipients.
 On November 16, 2023, the Organization entered into an agreement with the Memorial Sloan Kettering Cancer Center (MSKCC) to provide funding for a research position in the amount of \$551,880.
 The Organization will make payments to MSKCC over a two-year period.
-As of December 31, 2023 and 2022, the total amount owed was \$467,920 and \$330,000, respectively.
-For the years ended December 31, 2023 and 2022, grant funding expense was \$713,880 and \$270,000 for each year, respectively.
+On December 24, 2024, the Organization entered into an agreement with the Massachusetts General Hospital (Mass General) to provide funding for a research project in the amount of \$250,000.
+The Organization will make two equal payments to Mass General over the 2024 and 2025 fiscal years.
+As of December 31, 2024 and 2023, the total amount owed was \$308,960 and \$467,920, respectively.
+For the years ended December 31, 2024 and 2023, grant funding expense was \$249,669 and \$713,880 for each year, respectively.